-Posted by Canadian Rx Drugstore Manager on 3/9/2021 to Drug Information
+Posted by Isaac David - Medical Content Writer on 3/9/2021 to Drug Information

 Love has always been in the air and with all the things the past year has brought everyone, there are more reasons to celebrate love!
 Whether you made plans to go out (following safety protocols) or just staying at home, being in charge of your reproductive health is imperative.
 For couples and single women alike, having access to family planning and reproductive health information and tools will help decrease the number of unplanned pregnancies and other related concerns.
 For women, understanding how their bodies work can empower them to make informed decisions for themselves.

 Common side effects and Risks in using Oral Contraceptive Pills